The thing is yes, it’s always concerning when it happens, but it’s all in the way we approach the problem as a brand.

 - Health and Wellness businesses – EDUCATE.
 Now is a great time to be providing information on the topic.
 Move the goalposts from trying to turn the audience into ‘now’ customers and into ‘future’ customers.

-A big brand making moves, Disney.
-They’re releasing Frozen 2, on Disney + 3 months early for families that will be stuck at home due to the virus – read more here.
+An example, Disney.
+They released Frozen 2, on Disney+ 3 months early for families that were stuck at home due to the virus – read more here.
+A move that provided a want for the consumer, resulting in more instant subscriptions.

 Don’t stop marketing